 Authors must indicate that they have sufficient legal capacity to authorize the Revista Ciencias Marinas y Costeras, REVMAR, to carry out all graphic and style editing processes so that the paper meets the quality standards of the journal; allow the journal the first publication of the work in any written or electronic media.
 In addition, they recognize and accept the principles of open access and the Creative Common licensing used in the journal (Attribution-NonCommercial-ShareAlike 4.0 International).

 Authors are considered to be those who participated to a sufficient degree to assume public responsibility for the content of the work.
 Authors are those who participated in an essential way in: a) the conception and design of the study, obtaining the data, or the analysis and interpretation of the same; b) the writing of the work or the critical revision of a substantial part of its intellectual content; and c) the final approval of the version to be published.
 Requirements a, b and c must be fulfilled simultaneously.
+Therefore, the Revista Ciencias Marinas y Costeras, REVMAR, is based on the principles of the Council of Science Editors (CSE).
+Detailed information on authorship and author responsibilities can be found at: Council of Science Editors - Authorship and Author Responsibilities.

 Authors may withdraw a paper submitted for publication in the journal Revista Ciencias Marinas y Costeras, REVMAR at any time prior to publication; the withdrawal can only be express; a paper will never be understood to have been tacitly withdrawn.
 Withdrawing the paper from publication gives the authors the possibility to submit the unpublished paper to another journal.